 If, for whatever reason, I could not understand the small banking industry and how companies within the industry operate, then I'd just move onto the next company or industry.
 Granted, this does not mean that you can never invest in the company or industry, but it may mean that as of now you shouldn't.
 Instead, focus your time on something else or come back to it later after you've done more research.

-The "circle of competence" term coined by Warren Buffet simply means to invest in companies and industries you thoroughly understand.
+Warren Buffet's "circle of competence" term simply means to invest in companies and industries you thoroughly understand.

 Often times, the circle of competence is overlooked because investors are overconfident in their ability to make money in any company or industry, regardless of the limited amount of knowledge they may have.
 Ultimately, this can harm the long-term returns of an investors portfolio.